Ethical Kiwisaver Funds - The Definitive Guide to Investing for the Future

-Our guide explains what an ethical KiwiSaver fund is, the pros and cons, how to choose a suitably ethical fund, the most ethical KiwiSaver funds and frequently asked questions.
+Our guide explains what an ethical KiwiSaver fund is, the pros and cons, how to choose a suitably ethical fund, the leading ethical KiwiSaver funds and frequently asked questions.

 Climate change and social responsibility considerations increasingly drive consumer decisions, including where your KiwiSaver money is invested (as outlined in this Stuff.co.nz article) and how it benefits the planet and society.
 Ethical investing via KiwiSaver has allowed more New Zealanders to put their money where they believe it will have the most impact.